Standards and Guidelines Conformance

 NHS Digital Reference Data Registers are the reference data source of choice in NHS systems: These are used for both patient identifier naming structure and the coding of specialties for consent episodes.

-All health software and health IT systems must be designed, developed and operated safely to conform with clinical safety standards: Concentric meets the DCB0129 standards for clinical safety, and has a publically available clinical safety case report.
+All health software and health IT systems must be designed, developed and operated safely to conform with clinical safety standards: Concentric meets the DCB0129 standards for clinical safety, and has a publicly available clinical safety case report.

 All NHS digital, data and technology services should achieve the Data Security Standards required through the Data Security and Protection Toolkit (DSPT): A DSPT is maintained for the system, with standards exceeded.
 The assessment is available to view.